bodekerscientific/wikidot-to-mediawiki/README.md

 Continuing with our example, once the `SECRETS.py` file is ready, you can run the upload program with the command:

     ./upload.py conversion

+The conversion of your Wikidot-based site will now be found on your MediaWiki site.
+To look at the list of recently added files, see the page `Special:RecentChanges` on your MediaWiki site.

 Testing
 -------